MikeFultonDev/asmdio/README.md

 - You can _not_ [extend a PDSE member](https://www.ibm.com/docs/en/zos/3.1.0?topic=pdse-extending-member), although you _can_ [update in place](https://www.ibm.com/docs/en/zos/3.1.0?topic=pdse-extending-member).
 - A record must be [read before it can be updated](https://www.ibm.com/docs/en/zos/3.1.0?topic=uip-bsam-bpam).
 - When a PDSE member is deleted, all aliases to that member are also deleted.
+- When reading a block, the block may not be a complete block (e.g. it is the last block of a dataset).
+You can [determine the length](https://tech.mikefulton.ca/BlockLengthReadDetermination) after a CHECK macro is issued.
+- When writing a block, the block may not be a complete block (e.g. it is the last block of a dataset).
+You can [specify the length](https://tech.mikefulton.ca/BlockLengthWriteDetermination) on the WRITE DCBBLKSI.

 ## CCSID for PDSE Members